-Managed Risk Asset Allocation Fund The fund's investment objective is to provide high total return (including income and capital gains) consistent with preservation of capital over the long term while seeking to manage volatility and provide downside protection.
+American Funds Managed Risk Global Allocation Portfolio The fund's investment objective is to provide high total return (including income and capital gains) consistent with preservation of capital over the long term while seeking to manage volatility and provide downside protection.
 While it has no present intention to do so, the fund's board may change the fund's investment objective without shareholder approval upon 60 days' prior written notice to shareholders.
-The fund pursues its investment objective by investing in Class 1 shares of the American Funds Insurance Series Asset Allocation Fund, while seeking to manage portfolio volatility and risk of loss primarily through the use of exchangetraded options and futures contracts.